-I love the contrast of cool, creamy burrata with the peppery bite of arugula, toasty almonds and the tart, juicy punch of pickled cherries.
+I love the contrast of cool, creamy burrata with the peppery bite of arugula.
+The texture goes perfectly with toasty almonds and the tart, juicy punch of pickled cherries.
 The sliced fennel adds a wonderful crunch and a delicate anise note to this fresh summer salad.

-Don’t fret if you don’t have pickled cherries-- this summer salad is delicious with fresh cherries too.
-But the extra touch of vinegar is an especially nice balance to the rich burrata and bitter arugula, and you won’t regret making a big batch of them.
+And don’t worry if you don’t have pickled cherries because this arugula fennel salad is delicious with fresh cherries too.
+But the extra touch of vinegar is an especially nice balance to the rich burrata and bitter arugula.
+You won’t regret making a big batch of them!

-Arugula is a strongly flavored green, especially if you get older leaves (which is why I’m a huge fan of baby arugula!), and it isn’t for everyone.
-But there are a few tricks to making balanced, delicious salads with arugula that aren’t completely overwhelmed by its flavor.
-Here are a few ingredients that I feel go best with arugula:
+Arugula is a strongly flavored green, especially if you get older leaves (which is why I’m a huge fan of baby arugula!).
+The flavor isn’t for everyone.
+But there are a few tricks to making balanced, delicious salads with arugula that aren’t overwhelmed by its flavor.
+Here are a few ingredients that go best with arugula:

-Use creamy, fresh cheeses like burrata, ricotta, mozzarella, and goat cheese to help balance the bite of arugula and tame its peppery flavors.
+- Creamy, fresh cheeses like burrata, ricotta, mozzarella, and goat cheese help balance the bite of arugula and tame its peppery flavors.
 They don’t mask or compete with the flavor of the green, they just mellow it out.

-The same can be said with acidic items, like vinaigrettes, citrus wedges, or in this case, pickled cherries.
+- The same can be said about acidic items, like vinaigrettes, citrus wedges, or in this case, pickled cherries.
 They cut the herbaceous notes and add a palate cleansing freshness to the salad.

 what can you use instead of burrata?